 Kids and even many adults love getting dressed up for Halloween.
 And they love the candy, of course.
 It’s just innocent fun, isn’t it—or is it?
 But let’s think carefully and biblically about the history, nature, and impact of the holiday.

 When did this holiday begin and why?
-Was the Halloween origin of pagan origins or is there something more behind Halloween history?
+Was Halloween’s origin paganistic or is there something more behind Halloween’s history?
 How should Christians view this day in general?
 To understand these questions further, we need to go back to the roots of Halloween.

 In the early 1900s, the migrating Irish and Scots brought Halloween traditions to the United States.
 Over time, Halloween catapulted into mainstream culture.